AntonyThorpe/knockout-apollo/Readme.md

 [Index](/docs/en/index.md)

 ## Demos
-1) To run the demo open a terminal and:
+1) To run a demo in localhost open a terminal and:
 * `git clone https://github.com/AntonyThorpe/knockout-apollo.git`.
 * And `cd knockout-apollo` and type `npm install --save-dev`.
-* Next `cd test` and `meteor npm install -S`.
+* Next `cd tests` and `meteor npm install -S`.
 Then after meteor and associated libraries have been installed `cd ..` back to the project root.
 * Then `npm run test` (we use Meteor Tests as a server for the demo)
-* Once Meteor is up and runing, open another terminal and cd to the project root and then `npm run demo`.
+* Once Meteor is up and running, open another terminal and cd to the project root and then `npm run demo`.

-2) (Doesn't currently work - need a new endpoint that works) Find out info about the Pokemon from https://graphql-pokemon.now.sh/ endpoint at [http://antonythorpe.github.io/knockout-apollo](http://antonythorpe.github.io/knockout-apollo)
+2) (Doesn't currently work - need a new endpoint that works) Find out info about the Pokémon from https://graphql-pokemon.now.sh/ endpoint at [http://antonythorpe.github.io/knockout-apollo](http://antonythorpe.github.io/knockout-apollo)

 ## Example: Learn Apollo
 Under the `learn_apollo_example` folder, is code modified from [Learn Apollo](https://www.learnapollo.com).
 If you want to get this up and running: